ewebtechsuk/spear-removals/london_agent_scraper/README.md

       them for future review, capturing notes in the archived `invalid_review.md` file for audit purposes.

+### 📝 Manual triage of invalids

+- [ ] Export the rows needing research from `london_agents_companies_invalid.csv`
+      into `invalid_needing_research.csv` (keep it alongside the cleaned CSV).
+- [ ] Assign a reviewer (see `invalid_review.md`) to inspect the domains for
+      each invalid entry and determine whether a usable contact exists.
+- [ ] Categorise the findings using the shared criteria: broken website, placeholder email, contact form only, recruitment/careers inbox, or other.
+- [ ] Update the review log with actions taken and whether the record should be retried in a future scrape cycle.

 ## Mailbox policy

 The cleaning pipeline applies mailbox heuristics so that only outreach-ready